 4. Cute Packaging

 How brilliant and fitting is this quote?
 It sums up baby wearing and motherhood to a tee.
 You can tell a lot of thought and passion went into building this brand and product, which I greatly appreciate as a consumer.
+I will certainly keep the box for easy storage when the Solly Baby wrap is not being used.

 Thanks to the Solly Baby wrap, I’m making a smooth transition from postpartum recovery to baby’s first year.
 I plan to wear him more often so we can snuggle and be close together while I can get work done in the office and around the house.
+The fact that this wrap distributes baby’s weight makes it deal for every day use.
+The Solly Baby wrap creates the perfect womb like environment for baby, and is perfectly designed for the first year of a baby’s life.

 So what do you think?
 Have you used the Solly Baby wrap?
 Which wrap is your favorite?